FSE Computer Standards

 Computer Replacement Program

-- Ensure that all faculty and staff members who use computing resources in their positions have access to a computer of sufficient capability to support basic computing needs in fulfillment of their work responsibilities.
+- Ensure that faculty and staff who use computing resources have access to a computer of sufficient capacity to support the fulfillment of their responsibilities.

-- Ensure that appropriate computing resources are available in school instructional computing facilities in support of ASU’s mission.
+- Ensure that appropriate computing resources are available in school instructional computing facilities.

 - Streamline the specification, acquisition, and deployment of new equipment and re-deployment or disposal of old equipment.